-It’s natural to have questions about RV living full time in Illinois if you’ve never done it before.
-Fear not, for nearly all of your questions will be answered, including those about insurance requirements, where and how long you can stay, and rules about trailers.
+It’s natural to have questions about RV living in Illinois in 2026 if you’ve never done it before.
+This article will cover everything from insurance requirements to where and how long you can stay to rules about trailers.

 Please note that this is not an official source of information, and rules and regulations may have changed since the writing of this article.
 Please always check with your local authorities before making any long-term decisions and if you are unsure of your local laws.